Driving Frank: Plot

 Members of the Barone family, including Ray, Debra, Robert, and Marie, are turned off by grandfather Frank's poor ethics as a driver, which is executed via him driving in police officer Robert's patrol car and cutting off a funeral procession while driving to an arcade named The Happy Zone.
 Ray and Debra are considering not have Frank drive their kids.
-Frank then, proudly, reveals he didn't renew his license because he didn't "want to wait in those long lines."
-Ray, with this realization, takes Frank's car keys out of his hand, which he then gives to Marie where she puts them in her bra.
+Frank then, proudly, reveals he didn't renew his license (that had expired the previous year) because he didn't "want to wait in those long lines and has more hair on his last photo."
+Ray, with this realization, takes Frank's car keys out of his hand officially revoking his privileges to drive, which he then gives to Marie where she puts them in her bra.

-Frank then goes to the DMV to take his driving test, and (as part of a rule where a licensed driver has to ride with a student) his son Raymond goes along with him.
+Frank then goes to the DMV to take his driving test, and (as part of a rule where a licensed driver has to ride with a student) Ray goes along with him.
+On the ride over, Frank fails to look for any oncoming cars, accidentally flipping off a pedestrian, running a stop sign, and having to brake so sudden at a stoplight.
 Despite encompassing the same driving habits that have turned off his other relatives, he passes the test and gets another license.
 Although Debra reacts negatively, Ray feels a "little proud" for Frank because it shows that he's "really not that old."
 This gives both Ray and Debra the realization that they have to be the real "parents" of Frank.